-Have you ever wondered what else could be done to manage driver fueling and strengthen your company’s fuel program?
-When it comes to handing out fuel cards to drivers, having the right resources available is the difference between a successful fuel program and one that causes constant problems for management to resolve.
-But don’t worry – P-Fleet has developed a multilayered approach to help companies control driver fueling.
-Each layer complements the other so that your overall fuel program is as strong as possible.
+Have you ever wondered what else could be done to manage driver fueling and strengthen your company’s security?
+When it comes to providing your drivers with their own cards, having the right resources is the difference between success and stress.
+But don’t worry – P-Fleet has developed a multilayered approach to help companies control their accounts.
+Each layer complements the other so that your overall fuel program is strong and secure.

 Layer 1: Driver fuel card policy

-The first layer of defense against misuse of fleet cards is making sure drivers understand the permitted use.
-P-Fleet can help your team draft a driver fuel card policy that drivers must sign before a card is issued to them.
-The policy should clearly state your expectations for how drivers use their cards.
-Specify the authorized fuel card controls for when (i.e., days and times), where (i.e., fuel sites or brands), what purpose (i.e., vehicle to fuel and fuel type) and how often (i.e., number of transactions) cards should be used.
-You might also want instructions for how additional fueling data, like driver or vehicle identification and the odometer, is entered at the pump prior to purchases.
+The first layer of defense against misuse of cards is making sure drivers understand the permitted use.
+P-Fleet can help your team draft a driver fueling policy that drivers must sign before receiving their card.
+The policy should clearly state your expectations for driver use.
+Specify the authorized use for when (i.e., days and times), where (i.e., what sites or brands), to what purpose (i.e., vehicle to and fuel type) and how often (i.e., number of transactions) cards should be used.
+You might also want to provide instructions for how additional fueling data, like driver or vehicle identification and the odometer, should be entered at the pump prior to purchases.
 The goal is to eliminate any confusion surrounding the program so each driver is confident on how to use their new cards.

-In addition to stating the permitted use of fuel cards, an effective driver fuel policy indicates the consequences if drivers disregard the policy.
-This is your opportunity to dissuade drivers from making the wrong choice and explain what could happen should any of their fuel purchases be non-compliant.
-Consequences could include revoking the use of a fuel card, repayment of fraudulent amounts or even terminating employment.
-Regardless of the outcome, you’ve established the rules by which drivers can fuel, and drivers have acknowledged those rules by signing the policy and accepting the card.
+In addition to stating the permitted use, an effective driver fuel policy indicates the consequences if drivers disregard the rules.
+This is your opportunity to dissuade your employees from making the wrong choice and explain what could happen should any of their fuel purchases be non-compliant.
+Consequences could include revoking the use of the card, repayment of fraudulent amounts, or even terminating employment.
+Regardless of the consequences, you’ve established the ground rules, making it easier to enforce compliance throughout the company.

 Layer 2: Card purchase controls